Parisson/TimeSide/doc/README.rst

 Installing Sphinx
 -----------------
-For accessing more complete instructions to install Sphinx on every platform see http://sphinx-doc.org/latest/install.html
+For more complete instructions to install Sphinx on every platform see http://sphinx-doc.org/latest/install.html

 Debian/Ubuntu: Install Sphinx using packaging system